Life As a Film and Video Editor

-Position Description Edit moving images on film, video, or other media.
+Job Description & Duties Edit moving images on film, video, or other media.
 May edit or synchronize soundtracks with images.

-List of Film and Video Editor Job Duties
+A Day in the Life of a Film and Video Editor

 - Cut shot sequences to different angles at specific points in scenes, making each individual cut as fluid and seamless as possible.

-When polled, Film and Video Editors say the following skills are most frequently used in their jobs:
+Film and Video Editors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.